-4 Actively participate in the acquisition of diagnostic test data using a range of diagnostic techniques, and synthesizing diagnostic, preventative and therapeutic plans and apply these for the health and wellbeing of animals x x x 5 appropriate to the context.
-Actively participate in in the collection, preservation and transportation of samples, selection of appropriate diagnostic tests, and interpretation of test results including understanding the limitations of diagnostic tests.
-X X X 6 Apply knowledge and understanding of the principles of anaesthesia, analgesia and aseptic surgery to be able to observe and assist with veterinary procedures under the direct supervision of a registered veterinarian, where appropriate to the context, and in compliance with relevant legislation. x X X 7 Be fully conversant with and follow the RCVS Code of Professional Conduct and the RCVS ten principles of certification to veterinary practice.
-X X X 8 Communicate effectively with clients, the public, professional colleagues and responsible authorities using language appropriate to the audience concerned. х x х 9 Demonstrate an understanding of the legislation and current guidelines in in relation to the prescription and dispensing of veterinary medicines. x x x 10 Demonstrate a sound knowledge of the mechanisms for reporting suspected adverse reactions and notifiable zoonotic diseases. Х Х X 11 Engage in reflective practice, professional development and self-regulation to attend to personal wellbeing. x X x
+4 Actively participate in the acquisition of diagnostic test data using a range of diagnostic techniques, and synthesizing diagnostic, preventative and therapeutic plans and apply these for the health and wellbeing of animals appropriate to the context. x x x 5 Demonstrate competence in the collection, preservation and transportation of samples, selection of appropriate diagnostic tests and interpretation of test results including understanding limitations of diagnostic tests. x x x 6 Apply knowledge and understanding of the principles of anaesthesia, analgesia and aseptic surgery to participate in veterinary procedures under the direct supervision of a registered veterinarian, where appropriate to the context, and in compliance with relevant legislation. x x x 7 Be fully conversant with and follow the RCVS Code of Professional Conduct and the RCVS ten principles of certification to veterinary practice. x X X 8 Communicate effectively with clients, the public, professional colleagues and responsible authorities using language appropriate to the audience concerned. x x X 9 Demonstrate and apply an understanding of the legislation and current guidelines in relation to the prescription and dispensing of veterinary medicines. x x x 10 Demonstrate a sound knowledge of the mechanisms for reporting suspected adverse reactions and notifiable zoonotic diseases. x X X 11 Engage in reflective practice, professional development and self-regulation to attend to personal wellbeing. x x X